NFR compliance response for a tier-1 European energy operator

 Outcome

-The vendor entered the procurement review with a structured response that documented compliance, evidence, and gap costs in the same artifact.
-The difficult items deep-dive answered, in advance, the questions a hostile procurement read would have asked.
-The cost-impact summary surfaced renegotiation triggers before they became friction.
+The vendor entered the procurement review with a structured response that documented compliance, evidence, and gap costs in the same artifact, and moved into commercial close without an additional NFR round — the difficult items deep-dive answered, in advance, the questions a hostile procurement read would have asked, and the cost-impact summary surfaced renegotiation triggers before they became renegotiation.

-The five open customer-side clarifications were relayed back to the customer’s architecture team as part of the response, narrowing the next round of questions.
+The five open customer-side clarifications were relayed back to the customer’s architecture team as part of the response, narrowing the next round of questions and shortening their internal review cycle.

 What we did not deliver